Rural Health

 view details

-Describes how coordinating oral health and primary care services can address dental health disparities affecting vulnerable populations including those in rural and underserved areas.
+Describes how coordinating oral health and primary care services can address dental health disparities affecting specific populations including those in rural and underserved areas.

 Date: 09/2012